yk8122082-source/Retail-Insights-PowerBI-Dashboard/README.md

 Use the slicers to explore insights by Region, Category, and Year.

-🔹 Preview

-✨ This dashboard demonstrates how raw sales data can be transformed into actionable business insights using Power BI.
+✨ This dashboard demonstrates how raw sales data can be transformed into actionable business insights using Power BI